-The only cost for the program (in addition to my standard session fee) is a $35 fee.
+The only cost for the program (in addition to my session fee) is a $35 fee.
 This is paid when you take the online test at home and goes directly to the company which created the program.
-This covers the report fee for both you and your partner and can be paid by credit card.

 How long does it take to complete?

-The program seems to work best for couples who are getting married within the next 6-12 months, or who have just recently married.
-However, many couples do the program right before their wedding.
+The Prepare-Enrich premarital counseling program seems to work best for couples who are getting married within the next 6-12 months, or who have just recently married.
+However, many couples do the program 1-2 months before their wedding.

-I have found that Prepare-Enrich works best for couples who are premarital or in their first couple of years of marriage, as relationship patterns are being established.
-However, couples who have been married for several years have found it useful as well.
-To get started, request your free phone consultation.
+I have found that Prepare-Enrich works best for couples who are premarital or in their first couple of years of marriage, as relationship patterns are being established but still very open to change.